 Alcohol and Other Drug (AOD) counseling service provides support for students struggling with substance related problems through assessment, counseling and referrals.
 For students interested in exploring the impact alcohol and other drugs is having on their life AOD counseling is a safe, non-judgmental and confidential space for students to talk and receive useful tools and resources.

 The SAFE Place is a survivor-focused, trauma-informed program that provides free and confidential support services to survivors of sexual assault, intimate partner violence, stalking, and sexual harassment (sexual violence) while working with campus partners to end sexual violence.
 All advocacy services will be provided through appropriate telebehavioral health methods including telephone and zoom video calls.
-Current SAFE Place clients who are in need of support are encouraged to reach out directly to Stacy via e-mail to schedule an appointment.

 Other Services (Adjusted for Academic Year 2020-2021)

 Personal development groups are available for students which focus on specific problem areas such as shyness, procrastination, assertiveness, and family concerns.
 Other groups discuss broader life issues such as interpersonal relationships.

 The Counseling & Psychological Services provides referral assistance to students who may be in need of mental health services unavailable on campus.

 The Peggy H. Smith Counseling Clinic provides individual, couples, and group counseling to San Francisco State registered students and is a sponsored graduate training program of the Counseling & Psychological Services and the Department of Counseling.
 There are no fees for services.